drmonkeysee/mashup-twitter-bot/README.md

 ## Setup

-In order to run the bot you need to add your account credentials and the list of twitter accounts to mashup.
-If you don't know what that means go read the [Twit](https://github.com/ttezel/twit) readme.
+In order to run the bot you need to add your account credentials (if you don't know what that means go read the [Twit](https://github.com/ttezel/twit) readme) and the list of twitter accounts to mashup.

 #### Credentials